A Complete Guide to Zimbabwe Entrance Requirements for Visitors

 Some of these vaccinations, like the Yellow Fever vaccination, are included in the Zimbabwe entrance requirements if you are traveling to Zimbabwe from certain high-risk locations.
 Other vaccinations, such as a flu shot and the Rabies vaccine, are recommended, but not required.
 For your convenience, I have summarized the CDC’s recommendations on vaccines and healthcare for travelers visiting Zimbabwe for you to review below.

-There are several vaccinations that the CDC recommends that you get before traveling to Zimbabwe, which I have outlined for you below.
-If you are traveling to Zimbabwe from a destination where Yellow Fever is common, even if it is only a long layover, then you will be required to show proof of vaccination before you will be allowed into the country.
+The CDC recommends several vaccines you should get before traveling to Zimbabwe, which I have outlined below.
+If you are traveling to Zimbabwe from a destination where Yellow Fever is common, even for a long layover, you will be required to show proof of vaccination before you are allowed into the country.
 The other vaccinations on this list are not in the Zimbabwe entrance requirements, but they are strongly recommended.

 Vaccine How Disease Spreads Details